Muxelchen/Roomies/roomies-backend/README.md

 This makes it easy to find and implement actual CloudKit code when your paid developer account is ready.

+### CloudKit Setup Docs

+See `documentation/CLOUDKIT_SETUP.md` for a complete guide on:

+- Required keys and secrets
+- .env variables to enable CloudKit
+- Local verification steps and health endpoints
+- iOS entitlements and runtime toggles

 ## 🏆 Architecture Highlights

 - **Modular Design** - Easy to extend and maintain